bevyengine/rfcs/rfcs/41-ui-navigation.md

 This will change the focus to the parent button of the focused menu.

+Since "cancel" or "go back to previous menu" buttons are a very common occurrence, I thought it sensible to integrate it fully in the navigation algorithm.

 #### Moving into a menu

 When the `Action` request is sent while a `Focusable` with a child menu is focused,